mit-crpg/PINSPEC/readme.rst

 The PINSPEC project project aims to provide a simple-to-use Python package for spectral calculations of nuclear reactor applications.
-It includes support for infinite homogeneous spectral calculations, heterogeneous-homogeneous pin cell equivalence calculations, as well as constructive solid geometry and 3D ray tracing for fully heterogeneous calculations.
-A basic ENDF-VII continuous energy cross-section is provided with support for the user to make additions to the library for their own applications.
+It includes support for infinite homogeneous spectral calculations and heterogeneous-homogeneous pin cell equivalence calculations.
+A basic ENDF-VII continuous energy cross-section data liibrary is provided with support for users to make additions to the library for their own applications.
-The project started under the Computational Reactor Physics Group at MIT.
+The PINSPEC project started under the Computational Reactor Physics Group at MIT.

 Complete documentation on the usage of PINSPEC is hosted on